astropy/reproject/docs/howto/performance.rst

 sufficient disk space in your temporary directory - as when reprojecting dask arrays (see :doc:`dask`), the ``TMPDIR`` environment variable can be used to point at a directory with sufficient space.

+Note that ``intermediate_memmap`` applies to the default mode where the mosaic is computed immediately and returned as Numpy arrays.
+An alternative for large mosaics is to set ``return_type='zarr'``, which does not produce full-size intermediate reprojected arrays in the first place - instead, each chunk of the output is assembled directly from the images that overlap it (see the mosaicking section of :doc:`dask`).
+In that case ``intermediate_memmap`` does not apply and cannot be used.